 At Mount Aloysius College, we want to know who you are, not just the information that is on the paper or on your online application.
 Our counselors are committed to speaking with you when you have questions or concerns.
-This is why Mount Aloysius makes every effort to discuss the admissions process and requirements with every prospective student.
-Apply today!
+This is why Mount Aloysius makes every effort to discuss the admissions requirements and process with every prospective student.

 Transfer and returning adult students are welcome and treated like first-class students at Mount Aloysius College.

 We do everything we can to minimize headaches and make your life easier as you transfer or enroll at Mount Aloysius College as an adult student.
 We’ll guide you every step of the way.

 When you transfer to Mount Aloysius, you may bring up to 40 credits into an Associate Degree program to complete an Associate Degree, or 90 credits into a Baccalaureate Degree program.
 Bring in an unofficial copy of your transcript when you visit and we’ll tell you what will transfer while you are here.

 Students who have completed an Associate Degree may be able to come into a compatible Bachelors Degree at Mount Aloysius College with Junior standing.
 These students will be given 60 credits for their degree.